-The Company also has options to purchase 27,672,000 Common Shares outstanding as of the date of this AIF and U.S. Silver has warrants outstanding which are exchangeable for Common Shares of the Company, (the "U.S. Silver Warrants").
-See "Note 16 - Share Capital" to the Company's audited consolidated financial statements for the year ended December 31, 2014 for additional information regarding the Company's convertible securities.
+The Company also has options to purchase 27,589,958 Common Shares outstanding as of the date of this AIF and U.S. Silver and Americas Silver have warrants outstanding which are exchangeable for Common Shares of the Company, (the "Warrants").
+See "Note 16 - Share Capital" to the Company's audited consolidated financial statements for the year ended December 31, 2015 for additional information regarding the Company's convertible securities.

-The following tables summarize the U.S. Silver Warrants outstanding as of the date of this AIF.
+The following tables summarize the U.S. Silver and the Americas Silver Warrants outstanding as of the date of this AIF.